hernanponcedeleon/Dat3M/README.md

 export DAT3M_OUTPUT=$DAT3M_HOME/output
 ```

-At least the following compiler flag needs to be set, further can be added
+At least the following compiler flag needs to be set, further can be added (only to verify C programs)
 ```
 export CFLAGS="-I$DAT3M_HOME/include"
 export SMACK_FLAGS="-q -t --no-memory-splitting"